-This section lists my ongoing research projects.
-For my published research see the “Publications” section, or the “Public History” for my completed digital history projects.
+This section lists my current research projects.
+For my published research see the “Publications” and “Public & Digital History” sections.

-Toronto the Bad: a history of riots in Canada’s “most fascinatingly boring” city* – digital map and journal article
+Toronto the Bad: a history of (un)civil disobedience in the city

-This research project emerged out of an assignment that I gave my students in HIST4530 Development of Toronto course – a fourth-year course that I teach at York University – where they had to find, research, and write about a riot in Toronto’s past.
-Altogether, we I was able to find over eighty riots, big and small, throughout the city’s history.
-This seemingly high number contradicts the idea of a peaceful and dull “Toronto the Good,” and of Canada as a land of peace, order, and good governance, where differences have been negotiated through compromise, unlike our southern neighbours.
-Race, religion, political views, labour relations, social inequality, youth rebelliousness, have been the most common factors triggering these relatively short outburst of violence.
-In all of them, Toronto’s police forces have played a central role, as law and order enforcers, as violence instigators, or as passive bystanders.
-Toronto’s riot history is an important thread for weaving the story of its police forces, political rulers, inter-ethnic/racial relations, religious communities, and other significant historical agents.
-I have created a digital map and timeline with my ongoing research (a work in progress), which can be found here.
+This project emerged out of an assignment that I gave my HIST 4530 students in 2016-18.
+Altogether, we were able to find over ninety “riots ” in Toronto’s past.
+This number contradicts the peaceful and dull myths of “Toronto the Good” and of Canada as a land of peace, order, and good governance, where differences have been negotiated through compromise; unlike our southern neighbours.
+Race, religion, politics, labour-management relations, social inequality, youth rebelliousness, sports (especially soccer) have been the most common themes beyond these short outburst of violence.
+In all of them, Toronto’s police forces played a major role as “law and order” enforcers but also as instigators or enablers of violence.
+Toronto’s riot history is an important thread for weaving the story of its police forces, rulers, inter-ethnic/racial relations, religious communities, and other historical agents.
+I have created a digital map and timeline with a few of the riots researched by me and my students, which can be found here.

-War memory is an integral part of most national narratives, where military sacrifice is often considered indisputable proof of an individual’s devotion to his or her country.
+War memory is an integral part of most national narratives, where military sacrifice is taken as indisputable proof of an individual’s devotion to his or her country.
 In a social, political, and economic culture that is heavily predicated on the pursuit of individual self-interest, war and the military occupy a pivotal place in American psyche, by allowing the cathartic expression of the otherwise unexpected communitarian values of fraternity and self-sacrifice.
-The celebration of dead combatants by the state is a process akin to secular canonization, one that is all the more powerful when the individual is stripped of his or her identity and becomes an ideological archetype.
-As Benedict Anderson noted, “No more arresting emblems of the modern culture of nationalism exist than cenotaphs and tombs of Unknown Soldiers… Yet void as these tombs are of identifiable mortal remains or immortal souls, they are nonetheless saturated with ghostly national imaginings.”
-Contrary to the national norm, ethnic leaders sometimes go to considerable lengths to (re)claim the ethnic identities of these homogenized national warriors, hoping the blood of their fallen ethnic peers can testify to their group’s full membership in the national community and put nativist fears of dual-loyalty to rest.
-This, however, is a departure from the official war memorialization sanctioned by the state, as it separates the particular from the whole.
+The celebration of dead combatants by the state is a process of secular canonization, one that is all the more powerful when the individuals are stripped of their specific identities and become ideological archetypes.
+Contrary to the national norm, ethnic leaders often tried to (re)claim the ethnic identities of these homogenized national warriors, hoping that the blood of their fallen ethnic peers could testify to their group’s full membership in the national community and put nativist fears of dual-loyalty to rest.
+This, however, was a departure from the official war memorialization sanctioned by the national state, as it separated the particular from the whole.